nanpuhaha/pyduino-mk/README.md

 ![bezier](https://cloud.githubusercontent.com/assets/10904556/8178416/b67bfdae-13c2-11e5-9a39-234df8d34675.gif)

 ## Clicking the Mouse
 To click using the mouse, call the `click(button)` module.
 This module holds down the designated button for a random interval between 50-100ms before releasing the button.
-Make sure that the mouse/keyboard constants are imported into the Python script.
+Make sure that the mouse/keyboard constants have been imported in the Python script.

+All of the click modules have the default parameter value, `MOUSE_LEFT`.

 ```python
 # Left-click (2 ways)